serhii-londar/open-source-mac-os-apps/README.md

 - [Get It](https://github.com/Kevin-De-Koninck/Get-It) - A native macOS video/audio downloader.
 Think of it as a youtube downloader that works on many sites. ![SwiftIcon]
 - [Youtube Downloader](https://github.com/onmyway133/YoutubeDownloader) - A macOS app to downloadYoutube videos. ![SwiftIcon]
 - [Diurna](https://github.com/ngquerol/Diurna) - Basic/Classic Hacker News app, used as a Cocoa & Swift learning platform. ![SwiftIcon]
+- [YouTube Downloader for macOS](https://github.com/DenBeke/YouTube-Downloader-for-macOS) - Simple menu bar app to download YouTube movies on your Mac.
+I wrote this as a test project to learn more about app development on macOS. ![SwiftIcon]

 ### Podcast